We Interrupt These Blog Posts to Bring You A Hurricane

 PAINFUL, but perfect.

 God’s Work in our hearts isn’t always fun.
-When it’s painful, let’s remember:
+It helps to remember:

-God never allows the storms to blow beyond what is absolutely necessary to cause our roots to grow deep into His marvelous love.
+God never allows storms in our lives to blow beyond what is absolutely necessary to cause our roots to grow deep into His marvelous love.

 New Life — New Look

-If my Chinese Elm continued to grow at an angle the roots couldn’t support, a strong enough storm would’ve eventually knocked it down to its doom.
+If my Chinese Elm continued to grow at an angle the roots couldn’t support, a strong storm would’ve eventually flattened it.

-With the soil now properly softened, we can give our tree new life that’s able to weather the storms to come.
+With the soil now properly softened, we can give our tree new life that’s able to weather whatever comes.

 We can give it a new look, too.
 A strong look, rather than looking like it’ll fall over if the wind sneezes.

-I’m thankful for the storms God has sent or allowed into my heart.
+As painful as they are, I’m thankful for the storms God has sent or allowed into my heart.
 He’s used each one to mold me more into the likeness of Jesus.
+I rarely cheer in the midst of the turmoil, but I grimace less when I remember God’s wisdom is infinite, and His goodness is perfect.
+I can trust Him.

 To those of you that I’ve hurt by my pushing and pulling, “Forgive me.”
 I hope you know it was only because I love you — or because I was temporarily an idiot.